Skip to main content

 Description of Best Practices

-Make sure the workplace is attractive for women and those with diverse social identities before starting to develop outreach programs, specific recruitment activities, or other activities to attract talent:
+Make sure the workplace is attractive for women before starting to develop outreach programs, specific recruitment activities, or other activities to attract talent:

 • Specifically, include employee development options, provisions for a safe and family-friendly workplace, and benefits[1] for employees with childcare duties in communication to different target groups